 Clean The Junk Out – Disk Cleaner

 Download & Install CCleaner FREE and “Run Cleaner”.
 This will clean your disk, browser surfing history out, and free up disk space.
 Good to run this through almost everyday, if you run it often it will run through fairly quickly.
 And with a solid state drive very quickly.
-Free version of CCLeaner I have set within CCleaners settings “Not To Monitor…”, I run manually myself at the end of each day, which is know problem to me.
+Free version of CCLeaner I have set within CCleaners settings “Not To Monitor…”, I run manually myself at the end of each day, which is no problem to me.
 Having it “monitor” and performing the disk cleanup automatically requires CCLeaner to run at startup.
 Just another un-needed startup program.
 See minimizing startup programs below.

 The standard Windows Disk Cleaner will pickup some more.
 Open Start Menu and scroll down to “Windows Administrative Tools” and open “Disk Cleaner”.
 Right clicking on “Disk Cleaner” and choosing “Run As Admin” will give you a few more options to clean also.